bayareala8s/training/non-technical/product/README.md

    - Can you provide an example of how you’ve translated a product vision into a technical roadmap?

-Certainly!
 Here are some comprehensive answers to the question, "Can you provide an example of how you’ve translated a product vision into a technical roadmap?":

 ### Answer 1:
 **E-commerce Platform Enhancement:**